Notsomber/Steam-Method-/readme.md

 ## Introduction

 This method is being shared completely **free**.
-Many people would attempt to sell this method, but I believe this knowledge should be shared without any profit motive.
+Many people would sell this method for profit, but I believe that knowledge like this should be shared without any monetary barriers.
 This guide explains how to temporarily "unlock" games on Steam.

 > **Disclaimer:** This method is for educational purposes only.
 I am not responsible for how you use this information.
 Use it at your own risk.